kiibohd/controller/README.md

 ----------

 A custom bootloader (based off of [McHCK](https://github.com/mchck/mchck)) is available.
-This is only necessary when assembling a keybaord with a blank MCU or if you're attempting to re-flash your bootloader (requires external tools).
+This is only necessary when assembling a keyboard with a blank MCU or if you're attempting to re-flash your bootloader (requires external tools).

 [Bootloader](Bootloader)